To Japanese Page

 Kingdom of Thailand

-I didn't know that but Thailand is a kingdom.
+Thailand is a kingdom !
 I got to know that when I visited Thailand for the first time.

-The king is respected by people very much.
-Pictures of the king are all over the country such as in shops, homes, along the streets, in taxis and so on.
+The king is highly respected by all the people.
+You'll see pictures of the king and queen all over the country such as in shops, homes, along the streets, in taxis and so on.

 • Official name: Kingdom of Thailand (Prathet Thai)